AI Primer – Module 1

 • Easy access via API and off-the-shelf tools

-🎯 Takeaway: AI isn’t futuristic—it’s here, practical, and already boosting performance across core business functions.
+🎯 Takeaway: AI isn’t futuristic.
+It’s here, practical, and already boosting performance across core business functions.

 📝Viewer's Notes

-• AI isn’t about robots—it’s pattern recognition at scale, helping businesses make smarter, faster decisions.
+• AI isn’t about robots, it’s pattern recognition at scale, helping businesses make smarter, faster decisions.

 • ML = better forecasting (sales, churn), automates what used to take hours of analysis.